firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 Account And Finance : 24150.0
 ```

-//Query 3.8 : Get the details of youngest male employee in the product development department?
+### Query 3.8 : Get the details of youngest male employee in the product development department?

-//For this query, use Stream.filter() method to filter male employees in product development department and to find youngest among them, use Stream.min() method.
+For this query, use Stream.filter() method to filter male employees in product development department and to find youngest among them, use Stream.min() method.

 ```java